In 1968, the USA officially banned psilocybin.

 In Arizona, possession of any illegal substance is punishable by severe penalties.
 If the police catch you with small amounts of psilocybin, you can spend at least a year in prison.

-Spores, on the other hand, are legal because they do not contain psilocybin.
+Spores, however, are legal because they do not contain psilocybin.
 However, if they find you with them, they might suspect you of growing psychedelic mushrooms.

 Are magic mushrooms legal or decriminalized in California?